zainebpatel11/PRODIGY_CS_02/README.md

 # PRODIGY_CS_02
 Pixel Encryption Tool" is a Python-based application designed to encrypt and decrypt images through pixel-level manipulation.
 The tool modifies pixel values using a user-defined key to ensure secure image encryption.
 With simple mathematical operations, users can protect sensitive images and restore them using the same key..

-echo "# Pixel Encryption Tool 🖼️🔒
+# Pixel Encryption Tool 🖼️🔒

 A Python-based application to encrypt and decrypt images using pixel manipulation.
 Transform your images into secure, unintelligible formats using a unique key, ensuring they can only be restored with the correct decryption key.